Homeowner's Guide to Solar Energy

 - Review your electricity bills: Gather the last 12 months of electric bills and calculate your average daily usage in kilowatt-hours, kWh.
 The standard range for solar home systems is 5-10 kWh.

-- Get a home energy audit: Request a professional energy audit from your utility, or conduct a DIY audit to identify opportunities to save energy before going solar.
+- Get a home energy audit: Request a professional energy audit from your utility, or conduct your own home energy audit to identify opportunities to save energy before going solar.

-- Efficiency first: Identify and complete any energy efficiency upgrades before installing solar.
+- Efficiency first: Identify and complete energy-efficiency upgrades before installing solar.
 This could include insulation, sealing air leaks, or upgrading windows.

 - Upgrade appliances: Replace outdated appliances with energy-efficient models.
 Look for the EnergySTAR label.